 Two days before Super Bowl LV in Tampa, FL, a hacker attempted to taint the water supply of Oldsmar, FL, a small city just 12 miles from the stadium.
 The attacker increased the amount of sodium hydroxide (also known as lye) from 100 parts per million (ppm) to 11,100 ppm.

-The potential threat of this type of attack has been known for several years.
-This narrowly escaped disaster should warn other such water treatment plants and all other critical infrastructure facilities that they should take heed and evaluate their cyber security measures.
+The potential threat for this type of attack has been known for several years.
+This narrowly escaped disaster should be a warning to other such water treatment plants as well as all other critical infrastructure facilities that they should take heed and evaluate their own cyber security measures.

-This also reveals that many smaller communities with fewer resources overlook or minimize the need for security in their industrial control systems.
-All critical infrastructure owners and operators MUST prioritize security because their communities depend on them for public health and safety as well as their local economy.
+This also reveals the reality that many smaller communities, with fewer resources, overlook or minimize the need for security in their industrial control systems.
+Clearly, all critical infrastructure owners and operators MUST prioritize security because their communities depend on them for public health and safety as well as their local economy.